Operation Feed Yourself: Background

-Colonial Background
+Colonial background

 Ghana became a recognized, independent country in 1957.
-While under the colonial rule of Great Britain, Ghana's agricultural structure was engineered to produce lucrative crops (palm oil in the 19th century and cocoa in the 20th century) for the profit of the British mainland.
-Because living conditions in Ghana were harsh on Europeans, settler-agriculture was not a significant presence and instead Ghanaian agriculture under British rule relied primarily on peasants.
+Under the colonial rule of Great Britain, Ghana's agricultural structure was engineered to produce lucrative crops (palm oil in the 19th century and cocoa in the 20th century) for the profit of the British mainland.
+Because living conditions in Ghana were harsh on Europeans, settler-agriculture was not a significant presence and Ghanaian agriculture under British rule relied primarily on peasants.
 Peasant populations in Ghana willingly collaborated with a system of export-oriented agriculture in exchange for the compensation provided by British rule.
 As a result, Ghana's agricultural system leading up to Operation Feed Yourself was export-oriented and produced crops tailored for European rather than domestic tastes.

-Kofi Busia Regime (1969-72)
+Kofi Busia regime (1969–72)

 Kofi Abreba Busia's regime as Prime Minister immediately preceded the regime of Ignatius Kutu Acheampong and Operation Feed Yourself.
 Busia's removal from office at the hands of Acheampong was strongly motivated by Ghana's economic performance under Busia.
 Busia's regime produced a decline in per capita production and per capita income without a proposed plan in response.
 Busia was also heavily reliant on aid from western countries, characteristic which was despised by Acheampong who hinged his regime on self-reliance.

 Goals

 The primary goal of Operation Feed Yourself was to increase the volume and diversity of agriculture intended for domestic consumption in Ghana.
-Specifically, the program's first "Five Year Plan" set as a goal 6% annual growth in agricultural output.
-Ghana had produced an annual growth rate in agricultural output of 2.6% between 1969 and 1972, therefore reaching 6% would require achieving a 3.4% annual growth soon after the program's initiation.
+Specifically, the program's first "Five Year Plan" set as a goal of 6% annual growth in agricultural output.
+Ghana had produced an annual growth rate in agricultural output of 2.6% between 1969 and 1972.
 This growth in agriculture would also have significant effects on employment levels.
-The Acheampong government projected an increase of 0.8 million in the amount of farmers nationwide by the year 1990.
-Additionally, the program projected gains in GDP contributed by agriculture from 1,800 million cedis at the start of the program to 2,600 million cedis by 1990.
+The Acheampong government projected an increase of 0.8 million in the number of farmers nationwide by the year 1990.
+Additionally, the program projected a rise in GDP contributed by agriculture from 1,800 million cedis at the start of the program to 2,600 million cedis by 1990.
 Ideologically, the goal of Operation Feed Yourself was self-reliance, an uplift of Ghana by its own people.

-Program Structure
+Program structure

 Zones

 With the intent to maximize crop production, Operation Feed Yourself divided Ghana's territory into 9 zones and assigned to each zone the production of the crops most profitably grown there.
 The zones and crop assignments were as follows:

 Eastern Region: cassava, maize, plantains, sugarcane, tea, avocado, citrus, and yams.

 Central region: maize, yams, cassava, plantain, rice, pineapple, and sugarcane.

 Western Region: plantain, palm oil, bananas, rice, and coconut.

 Ashanti Region: plantain, maize, soya bean, and yams.

-Brong Ahafo: tomatoes, plantain, maize, yams groundnuts, rice, and soya beans.
+Brong Ahafo: tomatoes, plantain, maize, yams, groundnuts, rice, and soya beans.

 Greater Accra: maize, cassava, vegetables, rice, watermelons, and cashew.

 Volta Region: cassava, rice, maize, and yams.

 Northern and Upper Regions: yams, guinea corn, maize, groundnut, millet, and rice.